pcotret/litex-wiki/Reuse-a-(System)Verilog,-VHDL,-(n)Migen,-Spinal-HDL,-Chisel-core.md

 # Do the Instance:
 self.specials += Instance("custom_core", **self.params_ios)
 ```
-Splitting the Instance allows the use of Python as a powerful pre-processor to defined the Parameters and/or assign the IOs.
+Splitting the Instance allows the use of Python as a powerful pre-processor to define the Parameters and/or assign the IOs.

-This can be very useful to update some Parameters/IOs of the Instance from methods; for example allowing the update CPU reset addresses from the design:
+This can be very useful to update some Parameters/IOs of the Instance from methods; for example allowing the update the CPU reset address from the design:
 ```python3
 def set_reset_address(self, reset_address):
 	self.cpu_params.update(i_externalResetVector=Signal(32, reset=reset_address))
 ```

-It can also provide some interesting flexibility connect group of ports, as done for example below to connect an abitraty number of FIFOs ports when re-integrating a LiteDRAM's standalone core in LiteX design:
+It can also provide some interesting flexibility to connect group of ports, as done for example below to connect an abitrary number of FIFOs ports when re-integrating a LiteDRAM's standalone core in LiteX design:

 ```python3
 for i in range(fifo_ports):